microsoft/testfx-docs/RFCs/003-Customize-Running-Tests.md

 ```

 Overriding `GetTestMethodAttribute()` allows extensions to provide a custom `TestMethodAttribute` that specifies how a specific method is run as detailed in the Test Method level extensibility section above.

+From a test authors perspective, the test class would now be adorned with the type that extends `TestClassAttribute` to light up the extended functionality.

 To explain this better, lets go back to the example of running a test method 'n' number of times to determine the stability of a scenario.
 The task now is scaled up to ensure all test methods in a unit are stable.
 We start by declaring an `IterativeTestClassAttribute` that extends `TestClassAttribute`.
 We then extend `GetTestMethodAttribute()` to return an `IterativeTestMethodAttribute`.